holdenweb/microcookbook/brainstorm.md

 may be more attractive to readers looking for projects tailored to the microcontroller they have.

-This would be a follow-up to the initial volue, which should be a collection of projects using whatever microcontrollers we feel like playing with.
+Those books would be a follow-ups to the initial volume, which is a collection of projects using whatever microcontrollers each of us wants to play with.
 [LR]

 ### Polyglot variations

 Our focus is **MicroPython**, of course.

-But again, once we have a bunch of projects and explanations written with **MicroPython**, it should not be too hard to rewrite them in *JavaScript*, *Go*, or *Rust* and make more derived books.
+But once we have a bunch of projects and explanations written with **MicroPython**, it should not be too hard to rewrite them in *TinyGo*, *Rust*, or *JavaScript* and make more derived books.

 As a bonus, a few polyglot projects would provide a very interesting comparison between languages, toolchains, and hardware APIs.
 [LR]